-Want to swerve the shopping malls and soft play this weekend?
+Want to swerve the shopping malls and soft-play this weekend?
 Lord, yes!
-If you’re after somewhere more cultural to shop, scoff and do some garden mooching, then lady, I have found the place for you.
-The 1200-acre estate on the outskirts of Totnes has been Muddy’s cross-generational boredom-buster since my little un’s were, er, little, because it’s just one of those lovely leafy places that’s always good for a meet-up.
-And the Grade II listed gardens are stunning all year round, with magnolia and witch hazel in spring, a Henry Moore sculpture and a whispering circle where you can hear your whisper echoing across the tiltyard.
+This 1200-acre estate on the outskirts of Totnes has been Muddy’s cross-generational boredom-buster since my little un’s were, er, little.
+It has shops, walks, a cinema and numerous eateries, a gallery and workshops plus the Grade II listed gardens are stunning year-round, with a Henry Moore sculpture and a whispering circle where you can hear yourself echo across the Tiltyard.

-Dartington has a fascinating history – waaaay too much to write here – but I’d be doing it a disservice if I didn’t give a nod to Dorothy and Leonard Elmhirst, a pioneering pair who bought the estate in the 1920’s and used it to promote the arts, social justice and sustainability.
-It’s Dartington’s influence that’s made nearby Totnes, ‘a bit Totnes’ as they say, with its indie shops and bohemian vibe.
-The estate is now run by a charitable trust who still walk the talk, hosting famous arts events, including the International Summer School, the 15th century Barn Cinema and meets for literature lovers.
+Dartington has a fascinating history.
+Wealthy heiress Dorothy and Leonard Elmhirst, a pioneering pair bought the estate in the 1920’s and used it to promote the arts, social justice and sustainability.
+It’s Dartington’s influence that’s made nearby Totnes, ‘a bit Totnes’ as they say, with its fiercely indie shops and bohemian vibe.
+The estate is now run by a charitable trust who still walk the talk, hosting famous arts and music events.
+Visit the beautiful Barn Cinema for a great programme of independent films all year round.

-So, plenty of food for thought but woman cannot live on ‘progressive international thinking’ alone – coffee, home-made cake and Sunday roasts are needed too – so you’ll be glad to know, there are two cafes called The Green Table (so good they named it twice!) and The White Hart in the courtyard, which dates back to medieval times with a Games of Thronesy hall.
-Dartington’s menus are very, very good – overseen by Head of Food, Tara Vaughan, who channels the estate’s local outlook – and food from the kitchen garden and tenant farmers – into the farm-to-fork dishes.
-I urge you to give it a try.
+Woman cannot live on ‘progressive international thinking’ alone, so you’ll be glad to know, food-wise there’s much going on, including The Green Table, and The White Hart in the courtyard which dates back to medieval times with a Games of Thrones-y hall.
+Dartington’s menus channels the estate’s local and sustainable outlook with food from the kitchen garden and tenant farmers informing the farm-to-fork dishes.

-At the risk of raving on, I just want to name-check their courses too – which run all year-round, from the practical like wreath or furniture making to the more esoteric and mind-expanding, plus there is a vibrant music and arts programme.
-Other highlights include the Cider Press Centre shops, including the new Green Table Deli down at the Cider Press Centre (Pip’s smoked brisket n pickle bagels are amazing).
-There’s also a toy shop for kids, homeware and gifts, and of course those gardens which are, due to being a charity and yep, lockdown, are now charging for entry – but members go free and locals get a discount.
+At the risk of raving on, I just want to name-check their courses too – which run all year-round, from the practical, including wreath or furniture making to the more esoteric and mind-expanding, plus there is a vibrant music and arts programme.
+Other highlights include the The Cider Press Centre, where you’ll find a toy shop, homeware and gifts, and of course those gardens which are, due to being a charity and yep, lockdown, are now charging for entry – but members go free and locals get a discount.

-Lucky locals have loads to keep them coming back (a family membership costs £50) for but if you’re at a distance, you can make a stay of it by booking into one of the B&B courtyard rooms (genteel like staying at Cambridge Uni), set up a tent at Camp Dartington, or new for 2021, they’ve just converted a gorgeous old fisherman’s cabin right on the edge of the River Dart where you can go off-grid for a few days with just the babbling of the water and kingfishers for company.
+Lucky locals have loads to keep them coming back (a family membership costs £50) for but if you’re at a distance, you can make a stay of it by booking into one of the B&B courtyard rooms (genteel – like staying at Cambridge Uni), set up a tent at Camp Dartington, or a gorgeous old fisherman’s cabin right on the edge of the River Dart where you can go off-grid for a few days with just the babbling of the water and kingfishers for company.